akiryk/community-calendar/README.md

-# community-calendar
+# Community Calendar Prototyping

-Prototyping work for the event submission form for the NPR Community Calendar project.
+These files are for prototyping the behavior of the event submission form for the NPR Community Calendar project.
 See [example form](akiryk.github.io/community-calendar).